cqerl/cqex/README.md

   # => [ list of users... ]
   ```

-- Chaining queries and using `Stream` and `Enum` to piece meal the result set.
+- Chaining queries and using `Stream` and `Enum` to get the result set in small pages.

   ```elixir
   base = %CQEx.Query{